-Universal Credit is paid directly to you as a single monthly payment and replaces the following benefits:
+It is one single monthly payment replacing the following benefits:

 • Housing Benefit